Rud Kenar

-Rud Kenar (رودكنار, also Romanized as Rūd Kenār; also known as Rud-Kinar) is a village in Dinachal Rural District, Pareh Sar District, Rezvanshahr County, Gilan Province, Iran.
-At the 2006 census, its population was 556, in 136 families.
+Rud Kenar (رودكنار) (Note: Also romanized as Rūd Kenār; also known as Rud-Kinar) is a village in Dinachal Rural District of Pareh Sar District in Rezvanshahr County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 556 in 136 households.
+The following census in 2011 counted 534 people in 147 households.
+The 2016 census measured the population of the village as 529 people in 167 households.